netzero-labs/netzero-labs/docs/ev_charging/Settings.md

 To configure your EV charger, navigate to `Settings > Tesla EV Charging` (for Tesla EVs and chargers) or `Settings > EV Charging` (for other EVs and chargers).
 Once the EV or charger is configured, you can use the `EV` tab on top of the `New Automation` screen to configure automations based on the start or stop of EV charging.
-You will alse see a new `Control vehicle charging` automation action.
+You will also see a new `Control vehicle charging` automation action.

 ## Tesla Vehicles